Welcome to the IP 400 Project

 The immediate goal of the project is to release an assembled and tested node that consists of a Raspberry Pi Zero paired with an IP400 Radio board (HAT – Hardware Attached on Top).
 Volume production of radios will commence after a reasonable testing period.

-Following the initial phase of the project the next goal will be to develop a high speed modem for the 400MHz and 900MHz bands using OFDM.
+The next phase is the development of a node that will bridge the analog and digital worlds together, offering three different data modes, a compatible mode for an existing TNC, the IP400 network mode, and a high speed modem for linking purposes.
 This modem will provide speeds in excess of 1Mb/s initially, with an eventual goal of 40Mb/s.